paulbricman/paulbricman.github.io/docs/tools/autocards.md

 {: .no_toc }

 {: .quote .mt-4 }
-DNA sequencing is a collection of scientific methods for determining the sequence of the nucleotide bases in a molecule of DNA.
+"DNA sequencing is a collection of scientific methods for determining the sequence of the nucleotide bases in a molecule of DNA.
 All living organisms have DNA (deoxyribonucleic acid) in each of their cells.
 Each cell in an organism contains the genetic code for the entire organism.
-The process of DNA sequencing transforms the DNA from a given organism into a format that can be used by researchers for the basic study of biologic processes, medical research, and in forensics.
+The process of DNA sequencing transforms the DNA from a given organism into a format that can be used by researchers for the basic study of biologic processes, medical research, and in forensics."

 {: .text-left }
 | Question | Answer |